Intense pain gripped my heart when I felt rejected by my daughter.

 photo cred.
 Jan Kahanet on unsplash

 Be thankful for every little thing you do have instead of focusing on what you don’t have.
 Make a list.
-(I’ve mentioned the idea of keeping a Gratitude Journal in previous posts.).
+(I’ve mentioned the idea of keeping a gratitude journal in previous posts.).
 Take a close look at each item you record.
-Over time when you have a bad day you can pull out your list and be reminded of God’s goodness.
-This is great a source of encouragement.
+Over time, when you have a bad day, you can pull out your journal and be reminded of God’s goodness.
+Your list is an invaluable source of encouragement.
 Don’t forget to live your own life.
-You do have one and your life still matters.
+You do have one.
+Your life still matters.

 2. Lower your expectations.

-When you don’t anticipate expressions of love or thoughtfulness (particularly on special occasions), you won’t feel as hurt, angry, or disappointed if you don’t receive them.
+When you don’t anticipate expressions of love or thoughtfulness (particularly on special occasions or on any holiday), you won’t feel as hurt, angry, or disappointed if you don’t receive them.
 Expect nothing, then if something positive happens you’ll be pleasantly surprised.
 By doing this, you can guard your heart.

 3. Look to God for satisfaction.

 God never intended for another human being to fully meet all our emotional needs.
 Only He can do that.
 Yes, we need people.
-We were created for relationships, however, God meant for us to look to Him alone for the deepest satisfaction of our hearts, not to our children.
+We were created for relationships, however, God meant for us to look to Him alone for the deepest satisfaction of our hearts, not to someone else.

-You don’t have to look far to find someone in need.
-Do something thoughtful, expecting nothing in return.
+Do a random act of kindness, something thoughtful, for someone in need.
+Expect nothing in return.
 As a result, you won’t feel as sorry for yourself.
-You’ll be amazed how showing a little kindness can lift your spirits and fill you with joy.
+You’ll be amazed how showing a little kindness can lift your spirits, filling you with joy.
 Helping others is a natural mood lifter.

 No matter how you feel, remember this: